IISH/oai4solr/README.md

             &lt;/marc:record&gt;
         </str>

-In your marcxml.xsl that supports a 'marxcml' metadataPrefix you can then map this so:
+In your marcxml.xsl you can map this so:

     <xsl:template name="metadata">
         <metadata>